faizsameerahmed96/cs267-project/README/README.md

 - [ ] Investigate different chunking strategies
   - [ ] Come up with way to compare/benchmark
   - [x] Basic chunking + dense retriever
+- [ ] Ingesting the data and add all the data into qdrant database
+  - [ ] Apache Airflow
+  - [ ] RabbitMQ- [ ] Apache Airflow setup using redis
 - [ ] Agentic search => Allow it to make searches by itself, also allow it to open, and get parts of pdf.
-- [ ] Apache Airflow setup using redis
 - [ ] Dense retriever vs sparse retriever
 - [ ] Hybrid Search
 - [ ] If time permits, add image search